mapbox/appropriate-images-get-url/README.md

 [![Build Status](https://travis-ci.org/mapbox/appropriate-images-get-url.svg?branch=master)](https://travis-ci.org/mapbox/appropriate-images-get-url)

-🚧🚧 **EXPERIMENTAL!
-WORK IN PROGRESS!** 🚧🚧

 **Use in combination with [appropriate-images].**

 After you've generated resized, optimized images with [appropriate-images], you'll want to use them in the browser.
-In order to do that, you'll need to determine *which variant* of the image to load — which size, and whether to load `.webp` or not.
+In order to do that, you'll need to determine *which variant* of the image to load — which size, and whether to load the `.webp` version or not.
 That's what this module is for.
 This is how the image configuration used by [appropriate-images] can be *reused in the browser* to select the appropriate image to load at runtime.

-**If you're thinking about using this function in combination with React, check out the [appropriate-images-react](https://github.com/mapbox/appropriate-images-react) repo.**
+**If you're thinking about using this function in combination with React, check out [appropriate-images-react](https://github.com/mapbox/appropriate-images-react).**

 ## Installation